 Out-of-Pocket Costs Would Be Eliminated

-The Medicare Single-Payer System proposed by Representatives Jayapal and Dingell no longer include co-pays for things like brand-name prescription drugs.
-It is an improvement from ACA since any kind of co-payment tends to deter customers away from a plan.
-Depending on a patient’s condition, co-payments can start to add up in the long run.
+The Medicare Single-Payer System proposed by Representatives Jayapal and Dingell no longer include copays for brand-name prescription drugs.
+It is an improvement from ACA since any copayment tends to deter customers from a plan.
+Depending on a patient’s condition, co-payments can increase in the long run.

 No More Restrictive Medical Networks

-Patients get to choose their doctor/hospital providing they are participating in Medicare for All.
+Patients can choose their doctor/hospital if they participate in Medicare for All.
 Similar to indemnity plans, members will be able to have much more say in their health care.
 Having the choice of doctor and hospital can make all the difference in choosing a health plan.

-For example, someone who has been diagnosed with cancer would want their primary physician to specialize in patients with cancer to ensure they will receive the best care.
+For example, someone diagnosed with cancer would want their primary physician to specialize in patients with cancer to ensure they will receive the best care.
 Medicare for All will include hearing, dental, and vision care (which is not the case currently).

 This plan will cause fewer issues with insurers, less paperwork, and less time spent on administrative tasks – thereby freeing up more time to treat patients.